Supervisor Development Program (SDP)

 Multi-day intensive

-Two or more days to go deep — perfect for a new-supervisor batch, a shop-floor leadership academy, or operators stepping up across several lines or shifts at once.
+Three or more days to go deep — perfect for a shopfloor leadership academy, or operators stepping up across several lines or shifts at once.

 Modular series across the first months